-memorial service at the Pentagon, and asks observe Patriot Day with amoment of silence.
-Smaller
+memorial service at the Pentagon, and asks

+Americans to observe Patriot Day with a moment of

 Pennsylvania, which are usually attended by the aims to make light of the September the 11th, 2001 in New York, Virginia, and Pennsylvania.
 A number of scholars have studied the ways in which humour has been used to deal with the trauma of the event.
 Researcher Bill Ellis found jokes about the attacks from Americans the day afterwards, and Giselinde Kuipers found jokes on Dutch websites a day later.
 Kuipers had collected around 850 online jokes about 9/11, Osama Bin Laden, and the Afghanistan war by 2005.
 An infamous early public attempt at 9/11 humor was done by Gilbert Gottfried just a few weeks after the attacks.
 During a comedy roast for Hugh Hefner at the Friars Club his 9/11 gag didn't go over well with the crowd.
 Many audience members at the club yelled out "too soon," which has since become something of a meme for jokes told in the immediate wake of tragedies.
 Gottfried then improvised and performed "The Aristocrats" routine, which released a great deal of tension and got rousing applause from the crowd.

 In contrast to these early jokes about 9/11, late-night comedy shows and humorous publications did not appear for several weeks following the attacks.
 The Onion, a satirical newspaper, cancelled the issue that had been scheduled to be released on September the 11th, 2001, and then returned to print with a special edition on September the 26th, 2001 which was devoted to the attacks.
 When the issue was released, the newspaper staff felt trepidation over making light of such a tragic event.
 "Everyone thought this would be our last issue in print," according to one staff writer.
 However, The Onion staff was quickly inundated with comments from readers, the vast majority of which were positive.